JuMoKan/CCA175_Hadoop_Spark_Developer/sqoop_commands.md

 sqoop import \
   --connect ...\
   --where "order_date like '2014-02%'" \
+  --where "product_id > 10000" can select a subset from the table that gets imported \

 ```

-Getting delta (--where) : if there are new records in mysql database that need to be stored in HDFS.
+Getting delta (--where) : if there are new records in mysql database that need to be stored in HDFS.  \
---append option is used to avoid the failure (department folder already exists).
+--append option is used to avoid the failure (department folder already exists). \
-N+1 is the index of the first new record to be stored in HDFS.
+N+1 is the index of the first new record to be stored in HDFS.\

 ```
 sqoop import \